stenionobres/AspNetCoreIdentityLab/README.md

 ### Google reCaptcha

-It's possible to use the **Google reCaptcha** in a Asp Net Core Identity form login.
+It's possible to use the **Google reCaptcha** in a ASP.NET Core Identity form login.
 For this it's necessary to get the Google api keys and configure the reCaptcha in Google account.

 First, you need to get the api keys filling this [form](https://www.google.com/recaptcha/admin/create).
 Select the `reCAPTCHA v2` option and add the `locahost` term in domain section.
 This is useful for tests in development mode.